-The young and burgeoning eSports industry has come a long way, with many new milestones reached only in the recent year.
+The young and burgeoning esports industry has come a long way, with many new milestones reached only in recent years.

 Big international events taking place that are tailored around games like League of Legends, Dota 2, and Counter Strike: GO, higher than ever viewership and popularity numbers, and large established companies becoming involved in the rapidly growing industry are only a few breakthroughs the eSports community has seen lately.

 See also: How to Open a Betway Account

 Now, a new area is showing interest in getting involved in the competitive gaming industry: education.
 Garnes High School, a high school in Norway, created a program offering three-year courses in Counter Strike:GO and League of Legends after seeing how much time and effort youngsters are putting into the eSports industry.